n-schilling/aws-delete-default-vpc/README.md

 # AWS VPC Delete
 AWS Serverless template to delete default VPCs in newly created AWS accounts as part of the account creation.

+This solution works asynchronously.
+So, you will get an HTTP 200 immediately after you've sent the request.
+This response is not an indicator that all default VPCs were being deleted.
+Deleting default VPCs in all available regions takes roughly 60 seconds.

 ## Base architecture

 ![AWS VPC Delete base architecture](images/architecture.png "AWS VPC Delete base architecture")